solfang/solfang.github.io/_posts/2022-08-17-levelingalchemy.md

 You'll occasionally see very profitable recipes, for example when an adventure log is released that needs alchemy items.
 In that case you should consider prioritizing profit over EXP.

-!TODO: mention draughts and maybe give the recipe